 Dan is beaming as he declares, “Dang, you’re so beautiful!
 It’s such a coincidence – but there are no coincidences! – that I should see you today and that you’re wearing a purple sweater.”
 It’s the middle of winter, but Dan’s wearing a t-shirt, shorts, and flip-flops.
 He’s talking fast and gesticulating wildly as he tells me about his new discoveries in sacred geometry and how purple is by far the “most spiritually attuned” color.

-I’ve only met Dan once before, at a conference.
-Our interaction at the time was both professional and brief, so I’m somewhat taken aback by his intimate and engaged style with me now.
+I’ve only met Dan once before.
+It was at a conference and our interaction at the time was both professional and brief, so I’m somewhat taken aback by his intimate and engaged style with me now.
 As a healthcare provider, however, I also understand what’s going on.

-Shortly after bumping into Dan, I called a mutual friend of ours, Todd.
-Todd explained to me that he was worried about Dan.
-Dan had been drinking ayahuasca on an almost weekly basis, despite several friends asking him to take a break.
+Shortly after bumping into Dan, I called a mutual friend of ours, who explained that Dan had been drinking ayahuasca despite several friends asking him to take a break.

 Now, having a manic episode or even psychotic break can be a powerful, meaningful experience for some people, but it is by no means the only path to spiritual elevation, nor the ideal one.
 There are a myriad of safer ways to learn, grow, and awaken without having to end up in the hospital or seriously freak out one’s friends and family.
 I think most people would agree that Dan’s story is an unfortunate one.